 5. Learn to LIKE yourself.
 Meditation works wonders!!
 Sit in a quiet place for 10 minutes and just breathe in and exhale all of that negativity.

 6. Get CREATIVE.
-DIY projects, draw/sketch something, crochet or paint a landscape.
+Do-it-yourself projects, draw/sketch something, crochet or paint a landscape.
 Anything that makes you use your mind in a positive, constructive way.

 Number 7 would tie in perfect for the eighth step as well, which is, SEEK SUPPORT.
 This can be a family member, a close friend, a Facebook support group or any other networking support groups.
 Enlist someone you trust to get active with you.
 Killing two birds with one stone is always a plus!
 By enlisting a close friend or relative, you’re getting the support aspect as well as working those happy brain cells.
 If you make this a habit and decide, “I’m not up for this today”, that partner will get your butt up and make you do it!
 Ah, support is great!!
 That brings me to number